-The hot gas radiates and cools, especially in the central, more dense galactic region; the loss via radiation of thermal energy (which per unit volume is 3nkT/2) takes place on a timescale known as the radiative cooling time t{cool} = $3nkT/(2n{\rm H}^2\Lambda)$.
-Measured $t{\rm cool}$ values can be as low as a few $\times 10^7$ yr or less, within a radius of ~ 1 kpc (Lakhchaura et al., 2018).
-Across the region where t{cool} is lower than the galaxy age (the central "cooling region"), if not heated to compensate for the radiative losses, the gas cools and is pushed in by the weight of the gas layers surrounding it; a cooling-induced inflow is thus established.
-A simultaneous density increase within the cooling region is also produced, which makes t{cool} shorter and shorter, until cooling becomes catastrophic in the innermost part of the galaxy; in fact, compressional heating, and even the SN Ia heating, cannot prevent rapid cooling (e.g., Ciotti et al., 1991; Mathews and Brighenti, 2003).
-This process is very similar to that described by the cooling flow model introduced for galaxy clusters (Peterson and Fabian, 2006), where, however, there are no distributed mass sources and an infinite gas mass reservoir is present at the outer boundary of the cooling region.
-Cooling inflows are expected to be important in more massive ETGs (see sections "The Complex Lifetime of Hot Gas in ETGs" and "The Global Picture").
+The hot gas radiates and cools, especially in the central, more dense galactic region; the loss via radiation of thermal energy (which per unit volume is 3nkT/2) takes place on a timescale known as the radiative cooling time $t{\rm cool} = 3nkT/(2n{\rm H}^2\Lambda)$.
+Measured t{cool} values can be as low as a few $\times 10^7$ yr or less, within a radius of ~ 1 kpc (Lakhchaura et al. 2018).
+Across the region where t{cool} is lower than the galaxy age (the central 'cooling region'), if not heated to compensate for the radiative losses, the gas cools and is pushed in by the weight of the gas layers surrounding it; a cooling induced inflow is thus established.
+A simultaneous density increase within the cooling region is also produced, which makes t{cool} shorter and shorter, until cooling becomes catastrophic in the innermost part of the galaxy; in fact, compressional heating, and even the SNIa heating, cannot prevent rapid cooling (e.g., Ciotti et al. 1991; Mathews & Brighenti 2003).
+This process is very similar to that described by the cooling flow model introduced for galaxy clusters (Peterson & Fabian 2006), where though there are no distributed mass sources, and an infinite gas mass reservoir is present at the outer boundary of the cooling region.
+Cooling inflows are expected to be important in more massive ETGs (see Sections 4.10 and 4.11).

-The Mass Deposition Problem
+4.6 The Mass Deposition Problem